-These two love-birds met and eventually fell in love while working at the same mergers and acquisition firm in California where Jeff was working as a manager and Katie worked as the market researcher.
+These two lovebirds met and eventually fell in love while working at the same mergers and acquisition firm in California, where Jeff was working as a manager and Katie worked as a market researcher.

 As romantic, adventurous and dreamy as it sounds, it was not all a bed of roses.

 Because of the nature of living in close quarters, that romantic sailing adventure proved to be the ultimate test of their relationship.
 In the end, their relationship survived, probably stronger than it was before.

 While on their sailing adventure, Katie and Jeff met many families with kids who were travelling long-term, and that’s when they both knew that they wanted to do the same thing with their future children one day.

 [thrive_text_block color=”purple” headline=”You might be interested in reading “]What Happens When Two People Hook Up On Vacation, Get Married And Have Babies?

 When their amazing sailing adventure ended, they returned to California, married and had kids with the intention of someday returning to a life of travel with the kids.